 The Bottom Line

-Most Chinese supplier disputes are recoverable — but the window is short, and the playbook matters.
-The buyers who get their money back share three habits: they preserve evidence immediately, they escalate on a clear schedule, and they get local legal help before too much time passes.
+Some Chinese supplier disputes can be resolved or recovered, but prospects depend on the evidence, counterparty, assets, contract, payment route and speed of response.
+Buyers who preserve their position tend to share three habits: they preserve evidence immediately, they escalate on a clear schedule, and they get local legal help before too much time passes.

 The buyers who lose permanently tend to spend weeks sending increasingly frustrated WhatsApp messages to a supplier who has no incentive to respond, and by the time they call a lawyer, the recall window has closed, the evidence has decayed, and the supplier has either moved funds or vanished.